alexreardon/bind-event-listener/README.md

 ## Types

-Thanks to the great work by [@Ayub-Begimkulov](https://github.com/Ayub-Begimkulov) `bind-event-listener` has fantastic typescript types
+Thanks to the great work by [@Ayub-Begimkulov](https://github.com/Ayub-Begimkulov) `bind-event-listener` has fantastic TypeScript types

+> ⚠️ TypeScript 4.1+ is required

 ```ts
 import invariant from 'tiny-invariant';